jaruba/rpdb-folders/README.md

 # RPDB Folders

-Monitors Media Folders and Adds Images with Ratings (poster.jpg / background.jpg) from the RPDB API
+Monitors Media Folders and Adds Images with Ratings (poster.jpg / background.jpg) from the [RPDB API](https://ratingposterdb.com/).

 This is a cross-platform solution to adding Images with Ratings for Plex / Emby / Kodi / other media centers.